MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werreportsubmit.md

 ## -returns

-This function returns <b>S_OK</b> on success or an error code on failure.
+This function returns **S_OK** on success or an error code on failure.

 ## -remarks

 After the application calls this function, WER collects the specified data.
-If the <i>consent</i> parameter is WerConsentApproved, it submits the report to Microsoft.
-If <i>consent</i> is WerConsentNotAsked, WER displays the consent dialog box.
-To determine the submission status, check the <i>pSubmitResult</i> parameter.
+If the *consent* parameter is WerConsentApproved, it submits the report to Microsoft.
+If *consent* is WerConsentNotAsked, WER displays the consent dialog box.
+To determine the submission status, check the *pSubmitResult* parameter.

 In the event of a critical application event, applications that have <a href="/windows/desktop/api/winbase/nf-winbase-registerapplicationrestart">registered for restart</a> will be restarted.